 The relevant KPI to track to see if the company made progress toward a desired business goal in this case was net profits.
 And as you can see in the graph, net profits began an uninterrupted upward trend after the July, 2015 implementation of your training program.

 So you COULD do no further analysis, take the graph above to your business leaders, and say the positive trend in net profits is entirely due to your new training program.

 And MAYBE they’d buy that.
 Hey–maybe it’s even true.

 But there are some downsides to this approach.

 First, you wouldn’t know if what you’re saying is really true, and so you wouldn’t know if your training program was effective or not.
 And we still really believe that deep down, you want to know, because you want to have a positive impact and you want to duplicate those techniques and do it again and again.

 And second, there’s the risk that the business leaders WON’T buy what you’re selling.
 Maybe they won’t believe you.
-And since you’ve got no real data to back up your claims, you may lose some credibility here.
+And since you’ve got no real data to back up your claims (only some circumstantial evidence–remember, coincidence doesn’t prove causality), you may lose some credibility here.
 And that’s not what you want to do.

 Analyze the Situation and See How Much Credit Your Training Program Really Deserves (aka, Isolating the Effects of Your Training Program